 - attending your Induction Week, where you can meet fellow students

-- going to Brighton, the beach, and the city's vibrant centre.
+- going to Brighton to discover the beach and the city's vibrant centre.

 Leaving home to study abroad in the UK is a life-changing and exciting experience.
-We are here to help you every step of the way when you arrive, to give you all the support you might need to get the most of your time here.
+We are here to help you every step of the way, to give you all the support you might need to get the most out of your time here.

 Get ready to study in the UK.